I’ve been playing around with a wonderful bit of nostalgia this weekend:

 One of the things installed is Netscape Navigator 2.01 as well as Microsoft Frontpage, which was simple little tool that lets you make webpages using a WYSIWYG editor.
 For me this is where nostalgia ends and historical curiosity begins.
 I certainly remember Windows 95 as a kid, but in 1995 I was not fully aware of the web and certainly wasn’t making webpages of my own.

 I fired up FrontPage and saved an index.html then opened it up in Netscape and viewed the source:

 Maybe this would be a neat teaching tool on the history of the web.
 I could have students create a basic page in FrontPage in Windows 95, and view it in the the virtual machine.
 Then they could take that page and re-create it in a code editor on a modern OS and style to it via CSS to give them a perspective on how these types of things have changed.

-This isn't really a fully formed thought yet, just part of a neat idea.
+This isn’t really a fully formed thought yet, just part of an idea… Maybe

 Including games like Doom and Wolfenstein 3D!
 Be warned, they don't run super well.
 It might be worth firing up gog.com if you are looking for some real gaming nostalgia.